Context boundaries

 Recommended contract

-Treat messages as a typed protocol:
+Treat messages as a typed protocol:- include an explicit

 type - validate payload shape before acting